-Kim DePew (Edwards) is in her fifth season as an assistant coach for the Wayne State College volleyball team.
-She coaches the setters and serves as Wildcat camp coordinator while also handling recruiting duties for the WSC volleyball program.
+Kim DePew enters her ninth season as an assistant coach for the Wayne State College volleyball team.
+She coaches the setters and serves as camp coordinator while also handling recruiting and scouting duties for the Wildcat volleyball program.

-Prior to Wayne State, the former Kim Edwards, a graduate of Sioux City (Iowa) Heelan High School, served two seasons (2006-07) as a graduate assistant coach at Emporia State University in Kansas.
-The Hornets were 27-9 in 2007 and advanced to the NCAA South Regional semi-finals
+Prior to arriving at Wayne State, the former Kim Edwards, a graduate of Sioux City (Iowa) Heelan High School, served two seasons (2006-07) as a graduate assistant coach at Emporia State University in Kansas.
+The Hornets were 27-9 in 2007 and advanced to the NCAA South Regional semifinals.

-Before starting her coaching career, DePew was a standout setter at Emporia State University, earning First Team All-MIAA honors during her senior season with a league-high 1,489 assists in the 2005 season.
-She finished her playing career (2002-2005) as the all-time leader in set assists for the Hornets with 5,754 and is the career leader in assists per game at 13.29.
+Before starting her coaching career, DePew was a standout setter at Emporia State.
+She earned First Team All-MIAA honors during her senior season with a league-high 1,489 set assists in the 2005 season.
+DePew finished her playing career (2002-05) as the all-time leader in set assists for the Hornets with 5,754 and is the career leader in assists per game at 13.29.

 DePew also excelled in the classroom, named to the Emporia State Athletic Director's Honor Roll and the MIAA Commissioner's Academic Honor Roll in 2005-06.
 In 2009, DePew was inducted into the Iowa Girls' High School Athletic Union Volleyball Hall of Fame.

 Kim and her husband Eric reside in Wayne with their son Brett.

 Volunteer Assistant Volleyball Coach